The HDB Home Protection Scheme is an important tool for homeowners in Singapore. Here’s why.

 - the claim arose from wars or any warlike operations or participation in any riot

-If you have ever been covered under HPS from 9 November 2015, are a Singaporean or Permanent Resident, and have not made a claim under medical ground, you would have received a premium rebate earlier this year.
+If you have ever been covered under HPS from 9 November 2015, are a Singaporean or Permanent Resident, and have not made a claim under medical ground, you would have received a premium rebate last year.

 The CPF Board announced a one-time premium rebate in January 2020, attributed to prudent fund management and better-than-expected returns.